 What Sam hadn't expected was for a tiny cadet (although, given that Buffy was several times stronger than she was, and a couple of inches shorter than Cadet Hailey, as her tag proclaimed, Sam was fully aware that height wasn't everything) to point out an error in the complex equation she had written out on the whiteboard, one which had completely passed her by.

-The cadet intrigued Sam, and she thought it might just be time to have a little chat with General Kerrigan about her.
+The cadet intrigued Sam, and she thought it might just be a good idea to have a little chat with General Kerrigan about her.
 After all, if the SGC could recruit Willow, who was of an age with Hailey, why not at least check out the background of Hailey too?

 "You're sending me out to hunt raccoons